cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 # Publishing to OPPO Mini Games

-Starting with __v2.0.5__, Cocos Creator officially supports the release of games to the OPPO Mini Game platform.
+Starting with __v2.0.5__, Cocos Creator officially supports the release of games to the **OPPO Mini Games**.
 It takes just a single click with Cocos Creator to publish to the OPPO Mini Game platform.
+This document is currently written on the basis of **v2.0.6**, which is the lowest recommended version to use.
+If you are using v2.0.5, it is recommended to upgrade to v2.0.6.

 ## Environment Configuration